 Showing other people a new skill will take your focus off of yourself, and put it on your students.

 By splitting up each scenario you’ll avoid becoming overwhelmed trying to overcome shyness everywhere.
 You’ll also be able to focus on the specific skills involved in each scenario.

 When we show up late we’re just adding one more thing (in our minds) for the other person to judge us by.
 Eliminate some anxiety and self consciousness by making a habit of being on time.

 Pause at the end of the day to praise yourself for the good things you’ve done.
 It can be a small thing, like showing up on time or having complimented someone.
 By giving yourself praise you’ll send some ‘positive energy’ your own way.

+I realized that; I am beautiful and always have been; I was just too blind to see it.
 My heart opened to the truth that I have intrinsic value as a human being, and I bring something to the world that not a single other person can offer.
 It’s not about what I’m wearing or how much I weigh or what anyone else thinks about me.
 I am enough.
-Just as I am, right in this instant.” – Kittie Eubank
+Just as I am, right in this instant. – Kittie Eubank

 Calling yourself names will never make anything better.
 Avoid all self-slander and demotivating self talk.
 Use constructive criticism instead when a self analysis is necessary.

 Talk yourself up when you need a boost.
 Sometimes we just need a little more time to get through a situation.
-By using positive self talk your’ll be able to stretch your limits and perform better.
+By using positive self-talk you can push your limits and perform better.

-“Exposure therapy is a technique in behavior therapy used to treat anxiety disorders.
-It involves the exposure of the patient to the feared object or context without any danger, in order to overcome their anxiety and/or distress.” – Wikipedia
+Exposure therapy is a technique in behavior therapy used to treat anxiety disorders.
+It involves the exposure of the patient to the feared object or context without any danger, in order to overcome their anxiety and/or distress. – Wikipedia

 By exposing ourselves in small increments (baby steps) to the things we fear, we lose our fear.
 Sometimes social anxiety will never go away completely but getting it to manageable levels can change our lives.

-Don’t worry about going to a therapist to get exposure therapy, you can do it yourself.
+Don’t worry about going to a therapist to get exposure therapy.
+You can do it yourself.
 Go every day into a social situation where you feel shy, chat a little, and then move on.
 By doing this daily the shyness will slowly decrease.

 If you have extreme shyness you might consider a professional therapist too.
 Confidence coaching can also be effective.